 One of the lessons of Africa in the mid-20th century is that people prefer to be ruled poorly by their own, rather than expertly by strangers.
 The Managerial class spends all of its time debating how to expertly manage the economy and how to replace the Dirt People they find inconvenient with imported Dirt People they believe are more compliant.
 Meanwhile, the Dirt People slowly begin to realize that they are ruled by strangers.
 When the Africans were barred from taking command of the machinery of rule, they smashed it.
 That’s another lesson to remember.

-This post has already been read 9322 times!
+This post has already been linked to 9671 times!